garylirocks/quickrefs/azure-arm-template.markdown

 ### Why

-Challenges with simple ARM deployment:
+Challenges with simple ARM/Bicep deployment:

 - Lifecycle tracking:
   - If a deployment is always for a full resource group, which is a unit of resource lifecycle, then it's easy to track
-  - But in reality, a deployment could create resources across multiple management groups, hard to track and clean up
+  - But in reality, a deployment could create resources across multiple RGs, subscriptions or even management groups, it's hard to track and clean up
-  - There's no link between a deployment object to the resource, if you delete a deployment object, the resources are untouched
+  - There's no link between a deployment object and the deployed resources, if you delete a deployment object, the resources are untouched
 - Lack of denying assignmens:
   - Unable to lock some core resources in a deployment